diqezit/ats20_ats_ex/README.md

 #### **4.1.
 Factory Reset**

-This procedure resets all parameters to their firmware defaults.
+This procedure resets all settings, band states, and clears all saved favorites.

 1. Power the receiver **off**.
 2.  **Press and hold the encoder button**.
 3. While holding the button, **power the receiver on**.
 4. The screen will display "EEPROM RST".
 The reset is complete.

+**Alternative Method:** If the encoder button is faulty, you can perform a reset by **holding the `AGC` button** during power-on instead.

 If you encounter any persistent issues or suspect a bug after a reset, please open an issue on our GitHub page:
 **[https://github.com/diqezit/ats20_ats_ex/issues](https://github.com/diqezit/ats20_ats_ex/issues)**